Top 5 Reasons Entrepreneurship is Important for Students

 According to Online Schools Center, 41 percent of middle and high school students plan to start their own businesses and 45 percent say that they will invent something world-changing.
 It follows that 42 out of 50 states have K-12 proficiencies in entrepreneurial education, which is a significant increase from 19 in 2009.
 In learning to understand business internals and the product development cycle, students gain an early competitive advantage in life.
 These individuals will be the ones equipped with the knowledge necessary to launch their future success story.
 By participating in entrepreneurship programs, students are not simply preparing for their futures — they become ready to change our world’s future.
 In our current landscape of pivotal political and socio-economic change, it’s more important than ever for teens to inherit the skills that entrepreneurship enlightens.
 Naturally curious, tech-savvy, and cognizant of diversity and inclusion, teen entrepreneurs have the potential to affect a lasting impact on our planet.

-It’s through startups that some of the most significant impact on job growth, economic growth, and innovation comes about.
+Entrepreneurship is important for students since it is through startups that some of the most significant impact on job growth, economic growth, and innovation comes about.
 Startups often create more revenue with the same amount of capital inputs than older companies, while also opening up new markets since they create new technologies.
 Whatever your reason for launching a startup, whether it be innovating, helping customers, financial independence, or being the boss – there is still a lot of great opportunity and impact to be made, and now is a great time to be doing it.